-Swelling after cosmetic surgery is expected, even when non-surgical (Botox Cosmetic) office treatments are performed.
-Plastic surgery swelling usually resolves within a few hours to a few weeks or longer, mostly dependant on the procedure performed.
+Swelling after cosmetic surgery and many nonsurgical aesthetic treatments is expected.
+Plastic surgery swelling usually resolves within a few hours to a few weeks or longer, mostly depending on the procedure performed.

 Cosmetic surgery patients may help reduce post-treatment swelling via a variety of methods.
 I’ve already talked about rhinoplasty swelling in a previous post.
-Many of those guidelines apply to other facial surgery, such as face lift, for my Maryland and northern Virginia patients.
-Other potential helpful factors which may help with postop cosmetic surgery swelling include the following
+Many of those guidelines apply to other facial surgery, such as facelifts, for my Maryland and northern Virginia patients.
+Other potential factors that may help with postop cosmetic surgery swelling include the following

-- reduce ingesting processed foods and focus on fresh fruits & vegetables
+- Limit processed foods and focus on fresh fruits and vegetables

-- oral diuretic to help urinate excess salt, only for a brief duration
+- Take an oral diuretic (for only a brief duration) to help urinate excess salt

-- facial massage or gentile compression dressing to the area
+- Apply facial massage or gentile compression dressing to the area

-Lastly, swelling or edema in the face may be due to allergies, thyroid condition, medication side-effect, or other medical conditions.
+Lastly, swelling or edema in the face may be due to allergies, thyroid conditions, medication side-effects, or other medical conditions.
 Speak to your plastic surgeon to help determine methods to help reduce facial swelling that is appropriate for you.